Causes of Mental Illness and Possible Treatments

 People who have a family member (for instance, any of their parents) with a mental illness may be somewhat more likely to come down with one.

 Mental illnesses run in the gene of many families.
 These genes make every unborn susceptible to mental illness.
 Experts believe many mental illnesses are associated with abnormalities in many genes rather than just one or a few, how these genes interact with the environment is unique for every person (even identical twins).
-That is why a person inherits a susceptibility to a mental illness but doesn’t develop the illness.
+That is why a person inherits a susceptibility to mental illness but doesn’t develop the illness.

 Mental illness occurs from the interaction of multiple genes and other factors – like stress, abuse, or a traumatic event — which can influence, or trigger, an illness in a person who has an inherited susceptibility to it.

 Certain infections have been discovered to cause brain damage and the development of mental illness or the worsening of the symptoms.
-For instance, a condition known as pediatric autoimmune neuropsychiatric disorder (PANDA) associated with the Streptococcus bacteria has been linked to the development of obsessive-compulsive disorder and other mental illnesses in children.
+For instance, a condition is known as pediatric autoimmune neuropsychiatric disorder (PANDA) associated with the Streptococcus bacteria has been linked to the development of obsessive-compulsive disorder and other mental illnesses in children.

 Brain defects or injury